lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Keep checkpointing stable and validate restart behavior in staging.
 - Test with synthetic late events and with producer clock skew to ensure behavior matches expectations.

-If you want, I can walk through a specific example (stream-stream join, windowed aggregation, or mapGroupsWithState) and show how watermark choice affects state retention and correctness.

 ## How do you handle out-of-order events and clock skew across producers in event-time processing?
 Short answer: use event-time semantics + watermarks to tolerate out-of-order arrival, choose the watermark (allowed-lateness) to cover the expected out-of-order window plus clock-skew, correct timestamps at ingestion when producer clocks are unreliable (or use broker timestamps), and manage state (TTL, dedupe) so state doesn’t grow unbounded.
 For joins and custom state you may need per-stream offsets or dynamic skew estimation.